Health, Nutrition & Exercise Sciences (HNES)

 HNES 371.
 Worksite Health Promotion.
 3 Credits.

 Design and implementation of worksite health promotion programs and the benefits for employees and employers.
-Prereq: HNES 375 and Exercise Science professional majors only.
+Prereq: HNES 375 and Exercise Science majors only.

 HNES 374.
 Methods in Resistance Training and Cardiovascular Conditioning.
 3 Credits.